Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Conclusion

+Our general idea of certificate consists in a set of nodes such that the distances from these nodes to all nodes (rather than all-to-all pairs) allow to deduce the value of either the radius, or the diameter, or even all eccentricities, with certainty.
+It is thus tightly related to \emph{one-to-all distance based algorithms}, that is algorithms probing the graph through one-to-all distances queries where a query for a vertex $x$ returns the vector of all distances from $x$.
+Several concepts of certificates for radius, diameter and all eccentricities arise from this general idea.
+We now detail them and our related results.
+When considering a graph $G=(V,E)$, we assume that it is connected, and we generally let $n=|V|$ and $m=|E|$ denote its number of vertices and edges respectively.
+We use the terms vertex and node interchangeably.

-We show that a radius certificate can be formally defined as a covering of the node set with complementary of open balls of radius $\rad(G)$ (excluding nodes at distance $\rad(G)$).
-We also define a diameter certificate as a covering with balls $B[x,\diam(G) - e(x)]$ of radius $\diam(G) - e(x)$ where $\diam(G)$ is the diameter of the graph and $e(x)$ is the eccentricity of the center $x$ of the ball.
-Similarly, an all eccentricity certificate can be defined by combining two coverings as a pair of lower/upper (see definitions in Section~\ref{sec:cert}).
-Finding a minimum radius (or diameter) certificate is shown to be equivalent to minimum set cover.
+\paragraph*{Radius.} Given a graph $G=(V,E)$ with radius $\rad(G)=r$, we define a \emph{radius certificate} as a set $L$ of nodes such that any node of $G$ is at distance at least $r$ from some node of $L$.
+Equivalently, it can be defined as a covering of the node set $V$ with complementary of open balls of radius $\rad(G)$ (excluding nodes at distance $\rad(G)$).
+As an example, for odd $k$, a $k\times k$ square grid has radius $k$ and its four corners form a radius certificate.
+(See also the set $R$ in the example of Figure~\ref{fig:bowtie}.)
+In the case of radius, we obtain the following equivalence as an answer to our main question (as a consequence of Theorems~\ref{th:lb} and~\ref{thm:rad-cert-random}).

+\begin{theorem} Given a class of graphs $\cal G$ and a sublinear function $\ell(n)$, we have: \begin{itemize} \item The existence of a one-to-all distance based randomized (Monte Carlo) algorithm for computing radius within $\cal G$ and running with $\ell(n)$ queries implies that every graph of $\cal G$ with $n$ vertices has a radius certificate of size $O(\ell(n))$. \item If every graph with $n$ vertices in $\cal G$ has a radius certificate of size $\ell(n)$ at most, then there exists a one-to-all distance based randomized (Monte Carlo) algorithm computing within $\cal G$ the radius and a radius certificate of size $O(\ell(n)\log n)$ through $O(\ell(n)\log^3n)$ queries (in $O(\ell(n)m\log^3n)$ time) with high probability. \end{itemize} \end{theorem}

+The problem of finding a minimum radius certificate is indeed shown to be equivalent to minimum set cover.
 It is thus NP-hard while $O(\log n)$-approximation (only) is doable in polynomial time.
 Compared to set cover, it has an additional difficulty: the sets are not directly available and computing all of them would require quadratic time at least.
-It should be noted that these notions of certificate are independent of any algorithm: it is a graph property to have small or big certificates.
-As an example, for odd $k$, a $k\times k$ square grid has a one-node diameter certificate (its center) and a radius certificate with four nodes (its corners).
+This setting for set cover has been considered in the literature~\cite{SM10}, and we show how these prior results can be exploited in the design of fast randomized approximation algorithms for minimum-size radius certificate.